 Unfortunately, signs of arthritis in cats are often dismissed as normal signs of aging or go unnoticed altogether.

-Our job as pet owners is to pay close attention to their behaviors, so we can easily pick up on their tiny clues that they aren’t feeling their best.
+Our job as pet owners is to pay close attention to their behaviors, so we can easily pick up on the tiny clues that they aren’t feeling their best.
 Since every cat will show discomfort differently, here are some behaviors to keep an eye out for that may indicate joint pain.

 Changes in litter box habits – Since most litter boxes have sides tall enough that your cat has to lift their legs and/or jump to enter/exit, they may seek alternative places to do their business that are easier to access.
 Similarly, they may struggle to settle into a comfortable position inside the litter box, or you may find that their aim is a little ‘off.’